DanielThurau/ColorSplashPhotoRetrieval/README.md

 ## Motivation

-A friend was facing an issue when trying to create social media posts with stock footage for an ecommerce company we recently launched.
-She had developed a branding guide and had chosen what the colors she wanted to include in the website, logos, and eventual marketing material.
-But when it was time to do some marketing posts, trying to apply that style guide was difficult.
+A friend was facing issues when trying to create social media posts for an ecommerce company we recently launched.
+She had developed a branding guide and had chosen what colors she wanted to include in the website, logos, and eventual marketing material.
+But when it was time to make marketing posts, trying to apply that style guide was difficult.
 For all the tools on the internet she used, none were able to query royalty free images that were close to the HEX color codes she had selected.
 This project was born to remedy this issue.

-I wanted to provide a clean minimal interface on a website that would have a form for the HEX code, and quickly return royalty free images from a dataset that were a provided Eucledian distance from the original HEX code.
-ColorSplash would be the web application that had the components for image processing, a backend API that could use the processed image metadata, and a frontend that could display close images in a meaningful way.
+I wanted to provide a clean minimal interface on a website that would have a form for a HEX code, and query a REST API that would return royalty free images that had a subset of colors within close to the original HEX code.

 ## Features And Roadmap